*This site contains affiliate links. If you purchase through these links, we may receive a small commission at no extra cost to you.

 I ordered cheese and potato pierogi and sat back to enjoy the evening in the company of five interesting and funny women.
 The others ordered goose and buckwheat pierogi so we could all share when our meals arrived.

-Though the building is open to tourists and has a restaurant downstairs, Rana told us that Wroclaw has something even better: a Cinnabon.
+Though the Wroclaw Town Hall is open to tourists and has a restaurant downstairs, Rana told us that Wroclaw has something even better: a Cinnabon!

 The American pastry shop makes thee best, warm, gooey cream-cheese-icing-smothered cinnamon rolls in the world.